 Performance is also taken into account within the People and Process pillars.
 In order to earn a Gold, Silver or Bronze rating, an analyst must determine that an active fund can beat its underlying benchmark when adjusted for risk.

 Generally speaking, these Morningstar reviews go into more detail, in terms of the analysis, ranking, and comparison of funds.
-If you’re an active trader or a buy-and-hold investor you might use the Morningstar analyst ratings to get a feel for what a particular mutual fund or ETF might do next.
+If you’re an active trader or a buy-and-hold investor you might use the Morningstar analyst ratings to get a feel for what a particular mutual fund might do next, which can be helpful when an investor is, for example, trying to pick an ETF.

 Example of a Morningstar Rating

-Morningstar star ratings are free to access for investors on Morningstar.com.
-To find a star rating for a particular fund or ETF you’d simply search for it using its name or ticker symbol.
+Morningstar star ratings are free to access for investors on the company’s website, and it’s relatively easy to find plenty of examples of Morningstar ratings on the platform.
+For instance, to find a star rating for a particular fund or ETF you’d simply search for it using its name or ticker symbol.
 You can also view Morningstar ratings and picks for funds by category, such as small-cap funds or U.S. index funds.

-Here’s an example of a Morningstar rating for the Calvert International Responsible Idx I fund (CDHIX) .
+Here’s an example of a Morningstar rating for the Calvert International Responsible Idx I fund (CDHIX).
 This fund, which is in the foreign large-blend category and is an index fund, has a four-star rating from Morningstar.
-You can see at a glance that the fund has an expense ratio of 0.29%, a minimum investment of $100,000 and just over $602 million in assets.
+You can see at a glance that the fund has an expense ratio of 0.29%, a minimum investment of $100,000 and just over $867 million in assets, as of August 2023.

 Are Morningstar Ratings Accurate?